Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample_AnalyzeDocument.md

 ## Analyze a document from a URI

-To analyze a given file at a URI, use the `StartAnalyzeDocumentFromUri` method.
+To analyze a given file at a URI, use the `StartAnalyzeDocumentFromUri` method and pass `prebuilt-document` as the model ID.
 The returned value is an `AnalyzeResult` object containing data about the submitted document.

 ```C# Snippet:FormRecognizerAnalyzeDocumentFromUriAsync
 ```

 ## Analyze a document from a file stream

-To analyze a given file at a file stream, use the `StartAnalyzeDocument` method.
+To analyze a given file at a file stream, use the `StartAnalyzeDocument` method and pass `prebuilt-document` as the model ID.
 The returned value is an `AnalyzeResult` object containing data about the submitted document.

 ```C# Snippet:FormRecognizerAnalyzeDocumentFromFileAsync
 ```